Historian and Front-end developer

 But revolutions ended with failure everywhere after a phase of momentary success.
-By the end of 1848 the fate was determined and against the revolutions.
-In the summer of 1848, the last rebel outbreaks were extinguished.
-On the Italian Peninsula, the revolution was crushed by the intervention of French troops, and in Hungary by the intervention of the Austrian and Russian army, which ended the revolution in August 1849 (on April 14 Hungary had proclaimed its independence).
+By the end of 1848, the revolutions determined their fatal fate.
+The last rebel outbreaks extinguished In the summer of 1848.
+The intervention of French troops crushed the revolution on the Italian Peninsula.
+The intervention of the Austrian and Russian army crushed the revolution in Hungary, which ended the revolution in August 1849 (on April 14 Hungary had proclaimed its independence).

 During the revolutions of 1848, the abolition of serfdom in the Habsburg Empire took place.
 It was a concession made for the fear of peasant uprisings and to avoid greater evils.
 In Russia, servitude was not abolished until 1861, and in Romania in 1864.
 The abolition of serfdom in other countries occurred during the Napoleonic regime.

 These revolutions were an important step in the creation of a national conscience in Italy, and in a more general way the revolutions contributed to a definite break with the time of the Restoration.

 The bourgeoisie, which was already part of the upper middle class, came to power after 1848.
 The upper bourgeoisie maintained alliances with sectors of the Old Regime.
 Moderatism was imposed as a dominant political ideology.
 Nationalism was increasingly at the service of the creation of new states: in 1870 the unification of Italy occurs and in 1871 that of Germany.
 Socialist currents manifested as a destabilizing danger from 1828 and during the second half of the nineteenth century.